 Chief Wealth Architect at Wealth Factory

 Garrett Gunderson is the Chief Wealth Architect at the Wealth Factory.
-He’s an entrepreneur, financial advocate, the founder of an Inc 500 firm, author of New York Times bestselling book, Killing Sacred Crows.
+As an entrepreneur, financial advocate, the Founder of an Inc. 500 firm and author of the NY Times bestselling book Killing Sacred Cows, Garrett has dedicated his career to making personal finance for entrepreneurs simple, immediately actionable and even enjoyable.

 Tactic that has had the biggest impact on Garrett’s success